About Intravesical Therapy

 Share

 This information explains intravesical (IN-truh-VEH-sih-kul) therapy at MSK.
-It also describes what to expect before and during your intravesical therapy treatments.
+It also explains what to expect before and during your intravesical therapy treatments.

 About Intravesical Therapy

-Intravesical therapy is a type of treatment for cancer in your bladder or urothelium.
-Your urothelium is the cells that line your bladder and urinary tract.
-Intravesical therapy is used to treat cancer that hasn’t spread outside the lining of your bladder.
+Intravesical therapy treats cancer in the bladder or urothelium (yoo-roh-THEE-lee-um), the lining of the bladder and urinary tract.
+Intravesical therapy is used to treat cancer that has not spread outside the bladder’s lining.

 Figure 1.
 Your bladder and urothelium